railwayapp/docs/src/docs/guides/private-networking.md

 This will effectively remove the fallback DNS server 8.8.8.8 which is used during the private networking 100ms initialization period.

 <Banner variant="info">
-Note that using this workaround will cause the 100ms dns initialization delay to impact both public and private networking.
+Note that using this workaround will cause the 100ms DNS initialization delay to impact both public and private networking.
 </Banner>

 ## Caveats